A Guide to Buying Diamond Studs

 You may have just got engaged and want earrings to match your ring, or you might be looking for a nice pair of earrings just because.
 Whichever your reasons for choosing diamond studs, you will have to take the usual precautions needed when you buy diamonds, as well as take into account these other factors.

 Decide how much you can afford to spend on the earrings before you commit to getting them.
-If they are very expensive, and you will lose a substantial amount of your savings and investments should they get lost or stolen, arrange for insurance before you even leave the jeweller!
+Luckily you have plenty of options to choose from that will alter the price point.
+For example, with gold diamond earrings, you can typically choose between 14 or 18-karat gold, depending on your budget.
+However, If they are very expensive, and you will lose a substantial amount of your savings and investments should they get lost or stolen, arrange for insurance before you even leave the jeweller!

 Carat or Half-Carat?